 The Urartu Campaign

 The difficulty lay in their strategically located kingdom which was nestled in the foothills of the Taurus Mountains and heavily defended.
 It was for this reason that the previous Assyrian kings who had fought against Urartu had never fully defeated them.
 The Urartian forces were always able to slip away into the mountains after an engagement, re-group, and then return to harass the empire.
 Sargon II understood the necessity of conquering Urartu, but the difficulty lay in mounting a frontal assault on the kingdom.
-The historian Susan Wise Bauer describes Urartu's defenses:
+Scholar Susan Wise Bauer describes Urartu's defenses:

 Sargon's own accounts speak admiringly of the Urartian king Rusas and the network of canals and wells which he built; of the herds of well-bred and guarded horses, raised in protected valleys until they were needed for war; of the splendid efficiency of Urartian communication, with watchtowers built high on mountain peaks, guarding heaps of fuel that could be lit at a moment's notice.
 One beacon, lit, flared up on its mountaintop into an enormous bonfire that appeared as a spark to the next distant post, where the next bonfire could then be lit.
 They shone like `stars on mountaintops,' in Sargon's own words, and spread news of invasion faster than a messenger could ride.
 (376)